Tennis Courts Open

 The PMC Tennis Club is currently non-active.
 Click here for information about the Tennis Club.

-On Thursday, May 21, Pickleball will be available for play with these restrictions from the US Pickleball Association, and they will be enforced.
+Pickleball is available for play with these restrictions from the US Pickleball Association, and they will be enforced.

 Correction to an email blast that was sent out: The US Pickleball Association put out the guidelines that I changed to read that ** only singles (one-on-one can play or people who live in the same household) and also added **no spectators at this time.
 I was asked who makes the decision to open or close the facilities, and I want the membership to know that the general manager is following the governor’s directive and all of us are doing our best to keep our community safe from COVID-19.